MeepCon/meepcon.github.io/index.md

 The Meep user and developer conference is a professional forum devoted to the growth and enhancement of the Meep open-source software package for electromagnetic simulation.
 This event is intended to be a collegial gathering of scientists and engineers who use Meep as part of their daily work involving photonics research and development as well as related technical fields.

 At all times, participants are expected to (1) behave in a respectful and courteous manner and (2) identify themselves using their real name and current affiliation.
 Questions and comments for the session speakers should be brief and to the point.
-Conduct that is deemed counterproductive to the objectives and sprit of the conference, including for example disruptions and use of inappropriate language, may be grounds for dismissal.
+Conduct that is deemed counterproductive to the objectives and spirit of the conference, including for example disruptions and use of inappropriate language, may be grounds for dismissal.

 The organizers reserve the right to prohibit entry to anyone and to expel, at any time, any participant from the conference.